 An author is a name attributed to content on your site, such as blog posts.
 Author names create bylines that tell visitors who wrote the content they're reading—either a person or a company name—and help distinguish between multiple contributors.

-How author names appear depends on your template and style settings.
-In general, author names are above or below the blog post content.
+How author names appear depends on your version, template, and style settings.
+In general, author names display above or below the blog post content.
 In some templates, author names are always hidden.

 The contributor who created the post is automatically set as the post's author.
 You can change the author manually to attribute a post to a different person or name.